 There isn’t anything particularly major on the calendar this week.
 Some economic data will be in focus, including from China (FX reserves Monday morning, imports/exports Thursday morning, and CPI Friday morning) and the U.S. (CPI Wednesday morning and Empire, retail sales, and Michigan Friday morning).
 A delegation of U.S. officials (including Lighthizer and Mnuchin) will travel to China this week for the next round of trade negotiations.
 The January-end earnings season kicks off (CSCO/NTAP Wednesday night, AMAT/NVDA Thursday night, and DE Friday morning) and Fannie/Freddie will be in focus with the Calabria confirmation hearing on Thursday, February 14.
 The U.S. Commerce Department will likely grant Trump the authority to impose auto tariffs on national security grounds (this is due by February 17; note that Trump is unlikely to actually exercise this authority) and while parts of the budget are set to expire on Friday, February 15 (although another shutdown is very unlikely).

-Your BSD Global Tech investment mandate is 98% fully invested across 10 tech vendor sectors and a number of legitimate technology end-users, while carrying a 9% short equity indice derivatives position (on the notional value of the stock portfolio) to protect us from those inevitable market drawdowns.
-If the market’s fundamental / technical / capital flow foundations suffer a material change, We will adjust our long biased stock portfolio and our short derivatives hedge.
-We have a ‘shopping list’ of technology vendors and end-users ready to invest when those inevitable pullbacks occur.
-Meanwhile, our technology stock portfolio still permits us to participate in the melt-up of this secular bull market.
+Your BSD Global Tech investment mandate is 51% invested across 15 single stock tech vendors and technology end-users, together with 5 technology sector ETFs, while carrying a 71% short equity indice derivatives position (on the notional value of the stock portfolio) to protect us from those inevitable market drawdowns.
+If the market’s fundamental / technical / capital flow foundations suffer a material change, We will adjust our long/short stock and ETF portfolio, and our short derivatives hedge.